Naturally colored cotton: Colors

 Natural color in cotton comes from pigments found in cotton; these pigments can produce shades ranging from tan to green and brown.
 Naturally pigmented green cotton derives its color from caffeic acid, a derivative of cinnamic acid, found in the suberin (wax) layer which is deposited in alternating layers with cellulose around the outside of the cotton fiber.
-This fiber helps your skin by protecting it by the UV rays from the sun.
+This type of fiber provides additional protection to human skin from the sun's UV rays.
 While green-colored cotton comes from wax layers, brown and tan cotton derive their color from tannin vacuoles in the lumen of the fiber cells.

 Limitations

 The naturally colored cotton has a small fiber and is not suitable for heavy machine spinning.
 During World War II an insufficient supply of dye led to the cultivation of green and brown cotton in the Soviet Union.
 The US government also showed interest in cultivation of naturally colored cotton but later aborted the project due to low yield and short staple length.

-“Later on US government instructed a famous agronomist, J.O.Ware, to study the Soviet cotton plants to determine whether they were commercially viable in the U.S. Ware and his colleagues concluded that the green and brown cotton plants yielded too little lint that was too short in staple length.
+“Later on US government instructed a famous agronomist, J.O.
+Ware, to study the Soviet cotton plants to determine whether they were commercially viable in the U.S. Ware and his colleagues concluded that the green and brown cotton plants yielded too little lint that was too short in staple length.
 Colored cotton was officially regulated to obscurity.
 Only in a few places were people still entranced by its possibilities.”

 Due to the smaller fiber, it is impractical to use naturally colored cotton for clothing manufacture.
 But sometimes colored cotton is mixed in with conventional white cotton to make its fiber longer and stronger than other naturally colored cotton, to be used in typical looms.
 Since this hybrid cotton fiber is stronger, it is being used by Levi Strauss, L.L.
 Bean, Eileen Fisher, and Fieldcrest for clothes using khaki cloth.